BRUNSWICK COUNTY BOARD OF EDUCATION

 When does the Board hold their meetings?

 The Board of Education meets on the first Tuesday of each month in the county commissioners’ chambers of the Brunswick County Administration building located at 30 Courthouse Drive, Bolivia, NC.
 Periodically, the board will meet in a special called meeting, work session or planning meeting in the Board room of the Brunswick County Schools Administrative Offices.
-All public meeting notices are posted 48 hours in advance of the meeting.
+All public meeting notices are posted 48 hours in advance of the meeting, except in the case of an emergency.

 How do meetings of the Board of Education work?